OPALX-project/OPALX-project.github.io/cyclotron.md

 `gnuplot cyclotron1.gpl`

-The result is saved in cyclotron1.pdf and shown below, it was obtained with [cyclotron1.gpl](Cyclotron/cyclotron1.gpl).
+The result is saved in cyclotron1.pdf and shown below.

 <center>![](Cyclotron/cyclotron1.png)</center>